drhsqlite/fossil-mirror/www/rebaseharm.md

 ![rebased feature branch](./rebase04.svg)

-You could choose to collapse C3\' and C5\' into a single check-in as part of this rebase, but that’s a side issue we’ll deal with [separately](#collapsing).
+You could choose to collapse C3\' and C5\' into a single check-in as part of this rebase, but that's a side issue we'll deal with [separately](#collapsing).

 If only merge is available, one would do a merge from the concurrent